Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking

-Next, we will compare the performance of TAS+ATS+CBS and TAS+CBS without ATS.
-TT traffic load is still 20\%.
+Then, we will compare the performance of TAS+ATS+CBS and TAS+CBS without ATS.
+The TT traffic load is still 20\%.
 In addition, we consider the average load of AVB traffic is from 10\% to 40\%, as only 75\% of bandwidth is reserved for AVB traffic, which also includes the bandwidth occupied by TT traffic.
-In addition, it is also necessary to ensure that the maximum link load in the network does not exceed 75\%.
+In addition, it is also necessary to ensure that the maximum link load on the network does not exceed 75\%.
 Similarly, we have used 20 randomly generated test cases for each traffic load.
 The comparison results are shown in Fig.~\ref{fig:CmpTASATSCBS}.
-Concerning the upper bounds of end-to-end latency and backlog, ATS also shows its superiority as long as the average load of AVB traffic is above 20\% and 10\%, respectively, under the TAS+ATS+CBS combination, which is similar to the case with TAS+ATS+SP, as shown in Fig.~\ref{fig:CmpTASATSSP} (a) and (c).
+Concerning the upper bounds of end-to-end latency, ATS also shows its superiority as long as the average load of AVB traffic is above 20\%, and concerning the backlog bounds, ATS performs worse than the backlog performance of the architecture without ATS, which is similar to the case with TAS+ATS+SP, as shown in Fig.~\ref{fig:CmpTASATSSP}.
 But the difference is that with the AVB traffic load increasing, although the optimization of the delay performance with the ATS in the architecture TAS+ATS+CBS is also increasing, it is not as obvious as that in TAS+ATS+SP.
-For the upper bounds of backlog, the optimization effect of ATS basically does not increase with the traffic load increasing.
-This is because CBS is a bandwidth reservation service.
+For the upper bounds of backlog, the optimization effect of ATS does not increase with the traffic load.
+This may be because CBS is a bandwidth reservation service.
 CBS itself implements a fairer service by controlling credit, thereby reducing the long-term rate of arrival of flows.
 Therefore, the optimization effect of ATS itself in the TAS+ATS+CBS architecture is weakened.